TalaoDAO/sandbox-doc/docs/source/introduction.rst

 Many credentials are today available specifically for Web3 use cases :

-* Loyalty cards for gamers
+* Loyalty cards and vouchers for gaming platforms
 * Custom Gamer Pass and DeFi pass
 * Discord or Twitter account proof
 * Over 13 proof